Contact us today for your Free Quote

 - Catch rainwater – Installing a water butt in a household can save up to 5,000 litres of water every year.

-We’re doing we can here at Bywaters, too.
+At Bywaters, we’re doing what we can.
 Over the Christmas period, we trialled using captured and cleaned rainwater to wash our bins, which significantly cut down on our own water usage.
-We have also worked with food waste reduction initiative Foodcycle and sustainable catering outlet Elysia to combat waste wastage and surplus food.
+We have also worked with food waste reduction initiative Foodcycle and sustainable catering outlet Elysia to combat wastage and surplus food.
 World Water Day is all about inspiring individuals and communities to take action against a global problem – what can you do to help?